For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Step 1: Accessing the Widget

-The Intelligems Widget offers full support for Google Chrome.
+The Legacy onsite editor offers full support for Google Chrome.
 Support for any other browsers is limited.
-If you are having an issue with the Widget in another browser, we suggest trying to run it in Google Chrome.
-For more support, please open a ticket with our support team here!
+If the editor doesn't appear in another browser, we suggest trying Chrome.

 Step 2: Adding Price Selectors